Avi0n/aqua-telegram-bot/README.md

 # AquaTelegramBot
 This bot is a fun little karma system for a Telegram group.
 The bot re-posts any picture you send to the chat room with inline emojis which you can use to vote with. 👍 is 1 point, 👌 is 2 points, and ❤️ is 3 points.
 Here are a couple pictures to give you a feel for what it does:
 https://imgur.com/a/aRS72Vf
 Why is it called Aqua?
 Because this bot was originally thought to be pretty useless, just like the goddess from KonoSuba.

+I used this project to learn more about API's and Python so the code is messy and I probably did a lot of dumb stuff.
+If you want to fix something or add a feature, I'm open to pull requests!

 Requires [PyPy 3](https://www.pypy.org/) and MySQL/MariaDB
 Python packages are managed by pip in requirements.txt